ABF-QC/Module2_Project3/notebook/Results.md

 </br></br>

 Of the group 'Meat, Eggs, Fish', the food sub-group 'Meat', 'Fish' and 'Shellfish' contains the food with the highest EF Score.
-On the other hand, Eggs and Meat Substitute have a very low EF SCore.
+On the other hand, 'Eggs' and 'Meat Substitutes' have a very low EF SCore.

 ![Food Sub-Group vs EF Score](../graph/FoodSubGroup_vs_EF.png)